hardiman-mostow/hardiman-mostow.github.io/_pages/about.md

 News
 =====
-3/2025: Our paper [Deep Self-Supervised Disturbance Mapping with the OPERA Sentinel-1 Radiometric Terrain Corrected SAR Backscatter Product](https://arxiv.org/abs/2501.09129) was accepted to IEEE JSTARS!
+3/2025: Our paper Deep Self-Supervised Disturbance Mapping with the OPERA Sentinel-1 Radiometric Terrain Corrected SAR Backscatter Product was published in IEEE JSTARS!
 This paper covers the work I did during my internship at JPL.
+[Arxiv](https://arxiv.org/abs/2501.09129)

 12/2024: A preprint of our paper, [GLL: A Differentiable Graph Learning Layer for Neural Networks](https://arxiv.org/abs/2412.08016) is available on Arxiv.
 This paper derives a new methodology for backpropagating through a general family of graph learning equations and uses these insights to design a novel "Graph Learning Layer" (GLL).